Release Policy

 This package is responsible for validating attestation signature and syntax.
 Note that builtin policies are always included and cannot be skipped regardless of your policy.

-• Package name: builtin_attestation
+• Package name: attestation

 • Package full path: policy.release.builtin.attestation